 Implant Dentures

 If you get implant dentures, a surgeon will first place the implants in the jaw bone.
 You will need 3 to 6 months for the jaw bone to grow around the implant posts.
-This process is called osseontigration.
+This process is called osseointegration.
 Then, we will attach the abutments or connector pieces.
 These pieces connect the implants to the dentures.

 How to Clean Dentures